micromaomao/blog/content/linux-ick/en.md

 #7  <font color="#3465A4">0x0000000000000000</font> in <font color="#C4A000">??</font> ()
 </pre>

-The gdb backtrace here doesn't tell us the full picture.
-In fact, the kernel's own `bt` does a better job when things cross an exception or interrupt boundary (which in this case would be the page fault).
+The gdb backtrace here doesn't tell us the full picture (although it does tell us that there are functions above [`handle_mm_fault`](https://github.com/micromaomao/linux-dev/blob/v6.12.1/mm/memory.c#L6042) which wern't traced).
+In fact, the kernel's own `bt` does a better job when things cross an exception or interrupt boundary (which in this case would be the page fault):

 <pre>(gdb) <b>monitor bt</b>
 Stack traceback for pid 78